 Call us for a free quote at 800-937-8398

-In some ways scorpions are similar to spiders.
-They have a reputation for being deadly and for attacking humans, but that’s not the case.
-Most scorpions prefer to hide, and are generally quite shy.
-They tend to sting when threatened, but they don’t go human-hunting and their stings are very rarely deadly to people.
+Scorpions have a reputation for being deadly and attacking humans, but that’s not the case.
+Most scorpions prefer to hide and are generally quite shy.
+They tend to sting when threatened, but they don’t go human-hunting and stings from North American scorpions are very rarely deadly to people.
 However, effective scorpion control and removal should be handled by trained professionals as their stings are painful and can cause health problems to those with allergies to stinging pests, sensitive immune systems, or heart problems.

 Highly trained pest management specialists, knowledge of current legislation and innovative solutions.
 Western Exterminator has your business covered.